AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Format: `create ic/<NRIC> n/<Patient_Name> hp/<Phone_Number> a/<Address> dob/<Date_of_birth> s/<Sex> st/<Status> [e/Email] [c/Country_of_Nationality] [doa/Date_of_Admission] [bt/Blood type] [al/Allergies] [con/Condition] [sym/Symptom] [d/diagnosis]`

+* All mandatory fields must be provided.
+* The unique identifier for each patient is the NRIC.
+The new NRIC must not already exist in the system.

 Examples:
 * `create ic/S1234567A n/John Doe hp/98765432 a/311, Clementi Ave 2, #02-25 dob/1990-01-01 s/M st/PENDING`
 * `create ic/S0123456A n/Jane Doe hp/87654321 a/311, Clementi Ave 2, #02-25 dob/1990-01-01 s/F st/PENDING e/janed@example.com bt/A+`